HT889/Bamazon/README.md

 # Bamazon

 Bamazon is an Amazon-like storefront.
-The app takes in orders from customers and depletes stock from the store's inventory utilizing MySQL as the database.
+The app takes in orders from customers and depletes stock from the store's inventory utilizing MySQL to manage the database.

 ## How it works